ethanolchik/ethanolchik/README.md

 ### 🚀 About Me

-- 💻 Passionate about **building, breaking, and understanding** systems
+- 💻 Passionate about **building and understanding** systems
 - 🧠 Interested in low-level programming, simulations, and compilers
-- 🏛️ Starting a Computer Science degree next year — eager to go deeper into the field
+- 🏛️ 1st Year Computer Science student
 - 🔍 Exploring systems through personal projects — from CPU simulations to hobby compilers
 - 🤝 Always looking to collaborate